samuel-b/samuel-b/README.md

 <hr>

-- 🔭 I’m currently working on a full CRUD API springboot application
+- 🔭 I’m currently working on a react workout-tracker application with firestore back-end and a local crm-project with a full CRUD API springboot/mySQL back-end and a typescript front-end.
-- 🌱 I’m currently learning SQL
+- 🌱 I’m always learning.

 ### :hammer_and_wrench: Languages and Tools